Federal Plea Agreements Attorney

 How Does The Federal Plea Agreement Process Work?

 Typically, after the federal grand jury indicts (accuses) a Defendant, the Government will provide the Defendant with a proposed plea agreement.
-If, after reviewing the plea agreement with his or her attorney, the Defendant decides to sign the plea agreement, the attorneys for the Government will also sign the agreement and then file it with the clerk of court.
+If, after reviewing the plea agreement with his or her federal criminal defense attorney, the Defendant decides to sign the plea agreement, the attorneys for the Government will also sign the agreement and then file it with the clerk of court.

 When the Defendant pleads guilty, a federal magistrate judge will review the plea agreement with the Defendant to ensure that the Defendant understands the terms of the agreement.